Rashed-AlAmin/Rashed-AlAmin/README.md

 ## About Me

-Detail-oriented and motivated Computer Science Engineering graduate with strong foundational knowledge in software development, machine learning, and cloud technologies.
-I have hands-on experience developing and deploying machine learning models, working with container-based environments, and leveraging major cloud platforms like AWS and Google Cloud.
-I'm proficient in Python and C, with practical exposure to network protocols and system design.
-I'm passionate about problem-solving and eager to contribute to innovative projects in dynamic technology environments while continuously learning and upskilling to stay current with industry advancements.
+Hey there 👋 I’m a CSE graduate who loves building things with code.
+My interests span software development, machine learning, and cloud technologies.
+I’ve worked on projects involving ML model deployment, containerized apps, and cloud setups on AWS and Google Cloud.
+I mostly code in Python and C, and I enjoy experimenting with system design, networking, and automation.
+Always learning, always building — trying to turn ideas into something real.

 ---